rmdragan/blog/_posts/2016-03-16-what-steve-jobs-taught-me-about-customer-feedback.md

 ### See customer feedback as an opportunity
 ![Credit to Yiftee]({{site.baseurl}}/assets/keep_calm.png)

-It’s hard to picture customer feedback as an opportunity when dealing with long lists of feature requests and angry customers.
+It’s hard to picture customer feedback as an opportunity when dealing with long lists of feature requests and frustrated customers.
 And yet, this is how people show their attachment to your product.
 By large, users only invest time in products and services that address their needs or wants.
 From this perspective, customer feedback represents an opportunity to improve the product and gain advocates.

 ### Give users a way to contact you
 People tend to cover their ears to avoid criticism.
 For a company though, this is a flawed strategy.
 When you turn off the feedback you literally say no to improving.
 You need to give users ways to contact you.